oliverwang1/CreditDefaultRisk-DataScience/README.md

 ![Austin Powers](https://github.com/osuhomebase/CreditDefaultRisk-DataScience/blob/master/Assets%20For%20Presentation/Images/one-million-dollars.jpg)
 For simplicity, let's also assume that homeowners either default on their first payment or don't default at all, and let's assume all 0% interest loans.
 If we used the same logic as above, one possible confusion matrix would look like the one below:
 ![Credit Default Confusion Matrix](https://github.com/osuhomebase/CreditDefaultRisk-DataScience/blob/master/Assets%20For%20Presentation/Images/CreditDefaultAccuracy.png)
 In this case, if a homeowner defaults, the bank loses a million bucks.
-This is obviously horrible for the bank so you might flip you're definition of positive and negative and the bank should probably predict that all mortgages will fail and not loan anyone any money.
+This is obviously horrible for the bank so accuracy is a bad metric.
+Using similar logic, however, the bank would probably predict that all mortgages will fail and not loan anyone any money.
 This would be horrible for everyone else, and I can tell you from experience, it kind of did suck immediately following the financial crash of 2008 when banks overcompensated for doing the opposite during the previous boom.
 The Confusion Matrix would look like the one below:
 ![All Default Confusion Matrix](https://github.com/osuhomebase/CreditDefaultRisk-DataScience/blob/master/Assets%20For%20Presentation/Images/all-default.png)
 OK fine, let's say the average mortgage is still $1,00,000.00, but the homeowner pays the bank a flat $250,000.00 fee for each mortgage.
 So a **False Negative** still ***costs*** the bank $1,000,000.00, but a **True Negative** ***earns*** the bank $250,000.00.
 This is pretty close to reality.
 If the bank is like any business and exists for the purpose of profit maximization, the most important metric should be one that *minimizes* False Negatives while simultaneously *maximizes* True Negatives.
 If you look at it in terms of opportunity cost, you may also want to *minimize* False Positives as well just thinking about what could have been.